-To access the properties of your audio file, select the element from the timeline or the scene.
-The properties panel will update with the proper values.
+To access the properties of your audio file, select the element from the timeline or the scene and the Properties Panel will appear showing its values.

 To adjust the sound level of your audios or videos, select a value between 0 to 100 in the Playback section from the Audio Properties panel.

 If the autoplay option is checked, the audio clip will be played one time and automatically wherever it is positioned on the timeline.
-If the option is not checked, the audio clip won’t be played automatically but can be played one time by an interaction (see audio interaction below).
+If the option is not checked, the audio clip won’t be played automatically but can be played one time by an interaction (see audio trigger interactions).

 To set a loop on your audio media, check the “Loop Sound” checkbox in the Media parameters panel and then drag the right side of the audio element on the timeline as much as you want to loop it for.